FRRouting/frr/doc/user/ripd.rst

    `no router rip` command.
 RIP must be enabled before carrying out any of the RIP commands.

-.. clicmd:: network NETWORK
-   :daemon: ripd

-   Set the RIP enable interface by NETWORK.
-The interfaces which have addresses matching with NETWORK are enabled.

-   This group of commands either enables or disables RIP interfaces between certain numbers of a specified network address.
-For example, if the network for 10.0.0.0/24 is RIP enabled, this would result in all the addresses from 10.0.0.0 to 10.0.0.255 being enabled for RIP.
-The `no network` command will disable RIP for the specified network.

-.. clicmd:: network IFNAME
-   :daemon: ripd

-   Set a RIP enabled interface by IFNAME.
-Both the sending and receiving of RIP packets will be enabled on the port specified in the `network ifname` command.
-The `no network ifname` command will disable RIP on the specified interface.

 .. clicmd:: neighbor A.B.C.D